 Student Health Service is always available via phone while away from campus during normal business hours (314) 362-3523 or after hours (314) 362-3526 (the after hour service is not for routine calls or benefit questions).
 In most cases, student needs can be met over the phone, saving a visit to the Emergency Room or Urgent Care.
-While away from campus, students’ outpatient care and medications are not covered unless approved by Student Health Services.
+While away from campus, students’ outpatient care are not covered unless approved by Student Health Services.

 Student Health will supply up to six months of routine mediation upon request, monthly co-payment applies.
 Students should call Student Health one week prior to leaving to request medication for the time away on clinical rotation.